aegis-icons/aegis-icons/CONTRIBUTING.md

 - **Compare your creation to other icons, try to keep logo size consistent to other icons.**

 ### Colors
-- Never use white as background color.
+- Never use white as background color, white is always preserved for logo / fg.
 - Don't pick a random colors, unless there's absolutely no other options.
 - Don't use gradients, use solid colors.
 - Keep everything at 100% opacity, no blending etc.